Avatar startup Genies scores $65 million in funding round led by Mary Meeker’s Bond – TechCrunch

 The company announced today that they’ve closed a $65 million Series B led by Mary Meeker’s firm Bond.
 NEA, Breyer Capital, Tull Investment Group, NetEase, Dapper Labs and Coinbase Ventures also participated in the deal.
 Mary Meeker will be joining the Genies board.
 The company didn’t disclose the Genies’ most recent valuation.

-This funding comes at an inflection point for the eight-year-old company, evidenced by the investments from NBA Top Shot-maker Dapper Labs and crypto giant Coinbase.
+This funding comes at an inflection point for the four-year-old company, evidenced by the investments from NBA Top Shot-maker Dapper Labs and crypto giant Coinbase.
 As announced last week, the company is rolling out an NFT platform on Dapper Labs’ Flow blockchain, partnering closely with the startup, which will be building out the backend for a Genies avatar accessories storefront.
 Like Dapper Labs has leveraged its exclusive deals with sports leagues to ship NFTs with official backing, Genies is planning to capitalize on its partnerships with celebrities in its roster, including Justin Bieber, Shawn Mendes, Cardi B and others to create a platform for buying and trading avatar accessories en masse.

 In October, the company announced a brand partnership with Gucci, opening the startup to another big market opportunity.